5 Ways to Train Staff on Sterilizing Patient Care Spaces

 And while it should be a no-brainer that cleaning staff should be an integral part of the infection control picture, that is not always the case.
 Particularly as cleaning tasks are contracted out to non-staff members, the importance of educating and training cleaning staff in proper disinfection methods can be overlooked.

-In this post you’ll find five ways that you healthcare facility can improve cleaning staff training and thereby make your facility a healthier, safer place.
+In this post you’ll find five ways that your healthcare facility can improve cleaning staff training and thereby make your facility a healthier, safer place.

 Regular Training is Critical